South Carolina Medicare Resource Center

 One of the most common types of coverage that Medicare provides is its prescription drug plan, known as Medicare Part D. This is different from the Medicare Supplement plans that are designed to cover the gaps in the Original Medicare.
 If you have Medicare Part A but are not yet enrolled in Medicare Part B, you can still enroll in the program through Medicare Part D.

-Medicare PPOs in South Carolina
+Best Medicare Part D Plans in South Carolina

-South Carolina (SC) Medicare Donut Hole
+South Carolina (SC) Medicare Donut Hole: The Part D Coverage Gap